jiayiwus1x/exploring-the-structure-of-chinese-language/README.md

 For my capstone project, I propose to use Unsupervised Machine Learning to unravel this structure and ultimately make the Chinese language easier to learn and understand by relating the meaning of words with their characters.

-I will be using the image dataset of roughly 34,000 Chinese characters found here: https://blog.usejournal.com/making-of-a-chinese-characters-dataset-92d4065cc7cc.
+I will be using the image dataset of roughly 34,000 Chinese characters found [here](https://blog.usejournal.com/making-of-a-chinese-characters-dataset-92d4065cc7cc).
 Convolutional Neural Networks (CNN) are very powerful feature extractors for visual data.
 The idea is to take the feature maps of a CNN trained to classify Chinese characters and use the techniques of Unsupervised Learning to reveal the relationships between different logograms.

 I have put together a short demo of my proposal here.
 In the demo, I use a subset of the images that covers a diverse set of 1950 characters.
 I used 2.3 million image in total.
 I then trained a CNN to classify the characters.
 In Figure 1, I plot the feature maps applied to 名, 古, 妻.
 Note that the first two look much closer to each other than the third.